seyramgabriel/CloudSec-Terraform-Project/README.md

 The terraform configuration creates:

 * one (1) virtual private cloud.
-* Four(4) subnets.
+* Four(4) subnets in two availability zones.
-* Two (2) route tables, one is associated with the two subnets to be used as public subnets, and the other is associated with private subnets (used as subnet group) within which the RDS database is launched.
+* Two (2) route tables, one is associated with the two subnets to be used as public subnets, and the other is associated with two private subnets (used as subnet group) within which the RDS database is launched.
 * One (1) internet gateway which serves as the route for the public route table.
 * Four (4) security groups, one for RDS, one for ECS, one for EFS, and one for the Load Balancer: